CaveSpider1212/Notebook/WSU SPRING 2025 SEMESTER/MATH 273/Cylinders and Analyzing Surfaces in R3 using Traces.md

 ![[1.16.25 Cylinder 3.png]]

+Note: the cylinder is parallel to the same axis as the one whose variable is missing from the equation (for example, if the $x$ and $z$ variables are in the cylinder equation, but $y$ is missing, then the cylinder is parallel to the $y$-axis)

 ### Non-cylinder

 When all three variables are involved, picturing a surface is more complicated.
 It can often be accomplished using "traces."
-A trace of a surface is a curve which is formed by intersecting the surface with a plane of the form $x = k$, $y = k$, or $z = k$:
+A trace of a surface is a curve which is formed by intersecting the surface with a plane of the form $x = k$, $y = k$, or $z = k$ (basically setting one of those variables equal to 0 to get the equation of the trace):

 ![[1.16.25 Trace.png]]